HemaX10/Restaurant-Analysis/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-This project is a detailed data analysis of food delivery cost data obtained from Kaggle.
-The objective is to uncover insightful patterns and trends that can help business owners make informed decisions.
+This project is a detailed data analysis of the Food Delivery Cost and Profitability dataset obtained from Kaggle.
+The objective is to answer specific business questions and uncover insightful patterns related to discounts, order times, and order frequency.

 ## Dataset
-The dataset used in this project can be found on Kaggle: [Global Sales Data](https://www.kaggle.com/global-sales-data).
-It contains sales data from various regions over the past 5 years.
+The dataset used in this project can be found on Kaggle: [Food Delivery Cost and Profitability](https://www.kaggle.com/your-dataset-link).
+It includes data on food delivery orders, costs, discounts, and profitability metrics.

 ## Analysis Process
-The analysis process consists of several steps:
+The analysis process consists of several steps to answer the following questions:
-1. **Data Cleaning:** Handling missing values, removing duplicates, and normalizing data.
-2. **Exploratory Data Analysis:** Generating descriptive statistics and visualizing data using matplotlib and seaborn.
-3. **Key Insights:** Uncovering patterns and trends, such as seasonal sales trends and customer behavior patterns.
+1. **How many discounts and the number of the discounts given?**
+    - Identified the total number of discounts and categorized them by discount value.
+2. **What is the average time of any order and its relation to the order value?**
+    - Calculated the average order time and analyzed its correlation with the order value.
+3. **What is the relation between the day of the week and the number of orders?**
+    - Analyzed the order frequency across different days of the week to identify patterns.

 ## Results
 Key findings from the analysis include:
-- Products with the highest sales during different seasons
-- Main factors influencing customer satisfaction
-- Sales performance across various regions
+- **Discount Analysis:** Identified [X number] of discounts given, with the following distribution: [distribution details].
+- **Order Time and Value Relationship:** The average order time is [X minutes], and there is a [positive/negative] correlation between order time and order value.
+- **Weekly Order Patterns:** The highest number of orders occurs on [specific day(s)], while the lowest occurs on [specific day(s)].

+For a detailed report, refer to the `results` directory.

 ## Acknowledgements
 - Thanks to [Kaggle](https://www.kaggle.com) for providing the dataset.
+- Special thanks to my mentors and peers for their support and guidance. t.